renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 ### Deploying the application on infrastructure

-Finally, we'll use Quilt to launch some machines, and then start our containers on those machines.
+Finally, we'll use Kelda to launch some machines, and then start our containers on those machines.
 First, we'll define a "base machine."
 We'll deploy a few machines, and creating the base machine is a useful way to create one machine that all of the machines in our deployment will be based off of.
 In this case,